AwaisKamran/learning-management-system-server/README.md

 ## Notes

-- The server uses **SQLAlchemy** for database operations with async support
+- The server uses **Supabase REST API (PostgREST)** for all database operations via HTTP requests
 - **Supabase Auth API** is used for authentication via HTTP requests
+- **Supabase Storage** is used for file uploads (images, documents, etc.)
+- All operations use **httpx** for consistent HTTP-based architecture
 - Admin operations (get, update, delete users) require the Supabase service role key
 - User passwords are securely handled by Supabase Auth
 - The connection string URL is automatically extracted for Supabase Auth API calls
+- Event photos are uploaded to Supabase Storage and public URLs are stored in the database
 - CORS is currently configured to allow all origins (update for production)

 ## License